Top 5 Best Moving-Coil/Dynamic Headphones Under $100 2023

 Click here to return to the Recommended Gear Page.

-To begin, let's discuss the Austrian company AKG and the AKG K240 (link to check the price on Amazon).
+To begin, let's discuss the Austrian company AKG and the AKG K240 Studio.

 AKG K240